Nattie-Nkosi/portfoliowork/README.md

 ---

-### How to install JsBoard App
+### How to use JsBoard App
-- install npm package `npx jsboard serve`
+- install npm package `npx jsboard serve`.

-- Click any text cell to edit it
+- Click text or code cell to edit it.
 - The code in eact code editor is all joined together into one file.
 If you define a variable in cell #1, you can refer to it in any cell.
 - You can show any React component, **string**, **number**, or anything else by calling the `show()` function.
 This is a function build into this environment.
 - Call `show()` multiple time to show multiple values.